Key information

 ♟ Who can join?

-- The club is open to all, featuring step-free access and toilet facilities that are wheelchair-accessible.
+- The club is open to everyone.
+The venue is fully step-free with wheelchair-accessible toilet facilities.

 👋 Your first visit - what to expect